 Why you Should Trek to Everest Base Camp

 Trekking to Everest Base Camp is by no means a walk in the park.
 It is not impossible either.
 It is a fortnight of you away from your comfort zone.
 This is not your average fun trip with friends where you party it up.
 This is more of you exploring yourself in the company of Himalayan giants.
 It is a perfect time to start or quit certain habits and addictions.
 Do you want to stay off social media for two weeks?
 Have you been thinking about quitting to smoke?
 Do you want to meditate or reflect?
 I doubt anything else could be a better choice as the daily rigors of this trek and the absolutely stunning views keep your mind always full and you, always blown away.

 This trek is the pinnacle of Himalayan majesty; and the best way to experience it is to walk among nature and observe the changes in the environment in a phased manner.
 Picture this; you land in a crowded city (Kathmandu), you fly to Lukla, and you enter the peace and quiet Sherpa country.
 You see lush greenery; and you leave the tree line at Namche.
 You walk through rhododendrons; you see peaks that touch the sky as you are transported to the alpine world of rocks, snow, and ice.
 All along you hear the wind, you hear the calming yak bells and of course your breath.
 For me, this was no less than meditation.

-How to Prepare for Everest Base Camp Trek
+How to Plan a Trek to Everest Base Camp